raynoldtan/ThirdParty-v2212-DLB/README.md

 scripts for building third-party packages.
 It should normally only be used in conjunction with the corresponding OpenFOAM version.

 ## Configuration of Third-Party Versions

-The distributed make scripts can generally be used for a variety of versions of the third-party libraries, with the software version specified on the command-line.
-For example,

-    $ ./makeFFTW -help
-    usage: makeFFTW [OPTION] [fftw-VERSION]

-If a version is not explicitly specified on the command-line, it will use the version as specified by the appropriate OpenFOAM `etc/config.sh/...` entry.
+For most of the build scripts, the default software version is provided by an appropriate OpenFOAM `etc/config.sh/...` entry.
 This approach avoids duplicate entries for the default versions and ensures the best overall consistency between the OpenFOAM installation and its corresponding third-party installation.

+Nonethess, the distributed make scripts can generally be used for a variety of versions of the third-party libraries, with the software version specified on the command-line.

 ---